pha5echange/eng-tools/README.md

 LATEST ADDITIONS:

-- 'shm' saves log, results and nodes file.
+- 'shm' saves log, results and 'nodes' files.

 - 'shm' calculates the Simple Hybridity Metric (SHM) for nodes and graphs.